It’s amazing how something so subtle can change so much.

 Feldenkrais® sessions avoid repetition and boredom, and focus on novelty and enjoyment.
 Novelty stimulates attention, pleasure stimulates enthusiasm, comfort permits focussed engagement.
 Boring repetition, pain and strain are avoided because they inhibit learning and stop you from changing.
 Here our motto is „No pain, gain.“

 My neck feels so different already, just from that one exercise.
 I've been having a real pain right at the base of my neck, continuous for the last week or so.
 There's not any pain there at all at the moment.
-Desk based worker benefitting from "Posture in the office".
+Desk based worker Education sector, UK.

-I've got Covid with mild symptoms, and I've got muscle pain, every bit was in pain.
+I've got mild Covid with some muscle pain at the moment.
 Now it feels much better.
 I honestly wasn't going to come, but I was, like, I'll see just how far I can go and see if it will make a difference.
-And I can feel [the change] in my lower back a bit, I can feel the difference in other parts.
-Desk based worker after the 50 minute online lesson.
+And I can feel [the change] in my lower back, I can feel the difference in other parts.
+Desk based information worker, after a 50 minute online lesson, UK.

 The trainer.
 Ben Parsons has been doing Feldenkrais® for over 20 years, and became a certified teacher and practitioner in 2016.
 He did his training in Frankfurt am Main, Germany.
 He is also trained to work with special needs children using JKA, (the Jeremy Krauss Approach).